Support Us Button Widget

 While no longer an official church, the space does host The Relevant Church Congregation on Sunday mornings. | Photo by NOOGAtoday

-The Church on Main Street
+The Historic (formerly the Church on Main Street)

 Though more an event venue than church these days, this building formerly served as St. James Methodist Espicopal Church from 1904 through the 1950s.
 After that congregation moved to East Ridge, it also served as a space for New Hope Baptist for a time before being renovated into an event venue in 2012.